Stock markets gain as investors assess coronavirus damage

 Italian stocks added about 1 per cent for the day, but marked their worst quarter ever, falling about 27 per cent.

-German stocks gained about 1 per cent, but lost roughly a fourth of their value over the quarter.
+German stocks gained about 1 per cent, but lost roughly a quarter of their value over the three-month period.

 Among individual movers, Nokian Tyres topped the Stoxx 600, adding about 18 per cent after Finland increased its stake in the tyre maker.